 The Baliflids in Ascendancy — although judging from the art, this is a case of either Ugly Cute or Informed Ability.
 They are so cute they can force all other species to make peace with them at once.

-The Nopon in Xenoblade Chronicles.
+The Nopon in Xenoblade.
 Small?
 Check.
 Fluffy?
 Check.
 Adorable speech pattern?
 Check.
 This cuteness causes a stark contrast from the other more human-like sentient beings in the world, and are fully aware of it.
 Some Nopon use their cuteness for their advantage, while other lament that no other race takes them seriously.

 Flower Fairy has the pet flower fairies the player get from harvesting selected plants.

 The Mimigas from Cave Story can count.
 Cute little bunny/dog creatures with big ears.
 What's not to like?